 Be ready to respond

 Organisations should routinely rehearse crisis response plans and ensure that all staff understand these arrangements and their respective roles in a crisis.
-The Department of Foreign Affairs suggests that these tests ensure you:
+The Department of Foreign Affairs suggests that these tests ensure you have:

-- know where travellers are at any given time
+- knowledge of travellers whereabouts at any given time

-- have in place effective means of contacting travellers in the event there is a breakdown in local communication networks
+- effective means of contacting travellers in the event there is a breakdown in local communication networks

-- know how to contact and support the travellers’ next of kin and other family members
+- ability to contact and support the travellers’ next of kin and other family members

-- have plans in place for delivery of routine and emergency medical services to all travellers
+- plans for delivery of routine and emergency medical services to all travellers

-- have in place plans to facilitate the travel of staff to the nearest safe location.
+- plans to facilitate the travel of staff to the nearest safe location.